FOREX-Dollar on defensive after more weak U.S. economic data

 As the country risks running out of cash within weeks, Greece's governors and other local officials agreed on Saturday to lend cash to the near-bankrupt central government after Prime Minister Alexis Tsipras assured them the measure would last for only a short period of time.

 Tsipras and German Chancellor Angela Merkel agreed in a phone conversation on Sunday to maintain contact during the ongoing debt talks, a Greek government official said.
-(Editing by Eric Meijer & Kim Coghill)
+(Editing by Eric Meijer)

 * No plan to change rule of bond-buying (Adds further quotes)